shortytapki/leti-web-hack/README.md

 > Connection to running postgres container could be done with `docker exec -it <container_id> bash`

-In case of error `database "" does not exist` enter in the postgres console:
+In case of error `database "letistore" does not exist` enter in the postgres console:

 ```bash
 CREATE DATABASE letistore;